chaos-polymtl/lethe/doc/source/examples/dem/bunny-drill/bunny-drill.rst

 Solid Objects (Drilling)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The bunny is defined using the solid objects feature of Lethe.
 The surface mesh of the bunny is a GMSH file.
-The translational of the velocity is defined to have a periodic motion of the motion in along the axis of the cylinder and the bunny is  rotating at a constant angular velocity.
-This complex drilling motion is fully parametrized from the input file using the function parser functionallities of the translational and the angular velocity of the solid object.
+The translational of the velocity is defined to have a periodic motion along the axis of the cylinder and the bunny is rotating at a constant angular velocity.
+This complex drilling motion is fully parametrized from the input file using the function parser functionalities of the translational and the angular velocity of the solid object.

 .. code-block:: text